At a Glance

 Two elective modules in the second and third semesters allow you to set your own priorities.

-The Department of Business has numerous lively ERASMUS partnerships with universities throughout Europe and additional collaborations with other universities in Europe as well as in such countries as the USA, Korea, Argentina, Jordan and Australia.
+The Department of Business has numerous lively ERASMUS partnerships with universities throughout Europe and additional collaborations with other universities in Europe as well as in such countries as the USA, China, South Korea, Argentina, Jordan and Australia.

 You will be able to take advantage of this excellent departmental network to enrol in a supplementary course of studies abroad.
-In selected cases there is also an opportunity to earn a second qualification/joint degree during your period of study abroad.
+In selected cases there is also an opportunity to earn a second qualification/double degree during your period of study abroad.

 Instruction and instructors